nerdyc/Squeal/README.md

 # Squeal, a Swift interface to SQLite

-Squeal allows [SQLite](http://www.sqlite.org/) databases to be created and accessed from [Swift](https://developer.apple.com/swift/) code.
-Squeal's goal is to make the most common SQLite tasks easy in Swift, while still providing complete access to SQLite's advanced features.
+Squeal provides access to [SQLite](http://www.sqlite.org/) databases in Swift.
+Its goal is to provide a simple and straight-forward API, without much magic.

+Squeal provides some helpers to generate and execute the most common SQL statements, and take the drudgery out of generating these yourself.
+However, it's not a goal of this project to hide SQL from the developer, or to provide a generic object-mapping on top of SQLite.

 ### Features